-3.2.5 Tailings Impoundment Area
+3.2.6 Tailings Impoundment Area

 The TIA is an existing facility bounded by the North Dam, which is water retaining, and the South Dam, which is solids retaining.
 During operations, sub-aerial tailings deposition occurs at the southern end of the facility with reclaim water being pumped from the Reclaim Pond in the north end of the facility.
 In addition, an interim dike was constructed in 2023, allowing the segregation of saline and non saline water.
-Saline water (mine water) is stored between the interim dike and the South Dam of the TIA; non-saline (contact water) is stored between the interim dike and North Dam.
+Saline water that is collected will either be treated and discharged to Roberts Bay directly or via the Tailings Impoundment Area (TIA).
+A water process flow diagram is included as Figure 1.